JMSBPP/JMSBPP/README.md

   - Optimization
     -Why?
   -Measure Theory and Stochastic Calculus
+      - Why?
+   - See proof of learning exercises:
+      -
 - 👯 I’m looking to collaborate on ...
 Projects related to EVM-based economic system, which include:
   - DEX's hooks, and protocols aiming for economic and capital efficiency.